 Step 3: Get the list of vehicles using the token

 Now that we have the token we would go to the Vehicles part of the documentation and click on the List all Vehicles request:

 In the console section, we would go to the Headers tab and for the Authorization key, we would set the value to be: Bearer and the token we copied from Step 1.
 That is all you need before clicking on the Call Resource again to this time to get the list of vehicles.
 Note that the Authorization value should not contain double quotes etc. Should be simply Bearer followed by space and the token value from Step 1.
 When you are done you should see something like this in the response:

 All is well!
 We now have received the first few details about our car.
 We have the VIN, the actual Id in the Tesla system, the option codes, etc. Great result for a few minutes of actual “work” right?
 You also can now compare and check if your option codes match your invoice :).
 Now that we have the vehicle list we can copy the id_s value from it and dive into the actual specific data of that vehicle.

 Step 4: Using the id_s to get vehicle data

 What we will do now is to utilize the token and the id_s to get any of the State and Settings data we would like.
 We would only do the Vehicle State in this example since all others follow the same pattern.
 So two things we need to go forward with this.
 One is the authorization token we got from step 1 and second the id_s we got from step 3.
 Let’s click on the Vehicle State in the State and Settings section of the documentation.

 As you can see this returns a lot more data related to the actual state of the vehicle.
-You can now follow this example and do any of the other requests listed under State and Settings section.
-For sake of brevity we would not cover the Vehicle Commands section.
-It follows the same patterns overall so you can experiment if you like with it.
+You can now follow this example and do any of the other requests listed under the State and Settings section.
+For the sake of brevity, we would not cover the Vehicle Commands section.
+It follows the same patterns overall so you can experiment if you like it.